-As an entrepreneur, you have to learn many new things to get a clear understanding of all your business operations and dynamics.
+As an entrepreneur, you have to learn many new things to understand all your business operations and dynamics.

-It requires a specific time to get all these critical data, and you have to search different platforms for it like searching on blogs, watching videos and more.
+It requires a specific time to get all the critical data, and you have to search different platforms for it, like blogs, studies, videos, and more.

 In this scenario, Just-In-Time learning is the best solution to handle things appropriately.

-Originated from the manufacturing industry and more specifically by Toyota, just in time approach calls for working on a task, research on anything, only when it’s required.
+Originated from the manufacturing industry and, more specifically by Toyota, just in time approach calls for working on a task, research anything, only when required.

 For doing that correctly, you have to ensure that you don’t waste your time on unnecessary research.
-Rather, focus your effort on research that is essential and only when it’s required.
+Instead, focus your effort on research that is essential and only when it’s required.

 A study on task delegation revealed that 53 percent of business owners believe that they can grow their business by more than 20 percent if they delegate 10 percent of their workload to someone else.

-These generally are the basic tasks which you normally perform over and over again but consumes chunks of your time.
+Generally, these are the basic tasks you perform daily, but they still consume a considerable chunk of your time.

-You can filter out all these tasks and use services such as IFTTT or Zapier to automate them so that you don’t have to waste your time involving around these tasks again and again.
+You can filter out all these tasks and use services such as IFTTT or Zapier to automate them.
+This way, you won’t have to waste your time involving these tasks again and again.

 Here are some IFTTT recipes to automate business processes for small businesses and save many hours every time.

-Pomodoro technique is a great way to concentrate on a specific task for a short period and try to get that task done within that time slot.
+The Pomodoro Technique is a great way to concentrate on a specific task for a short period and try to get that task done within that time slot.

-Typically, Pomodoro Timer works on a maximum of 25-30 minutes time slot for each task and work dedicatedly on that task in that time slot.
+Typically, the Pomodoro Timer works on a maximum of 25-30 minutes for each task.
+Work dedicatedly on that task in that time slot.

 Developed by Francesco Cirillo, the Pomodoro Time Management Technique works like this;